The Origins of the Holy Rosary

 The Rosary has gradually developed since St. Dominic’s time, such as the addition of the Glory Be at the end of each decade.
 But the rosary beads have not changed much, as evidenced by the fact that there are no beads for such prayers as the Glory Be, the Fatima prayer, nor the common concluding prayers.

-This article is an excerpt from our Good Catholic series Full of Grace.
-Sign up for the full series here!
+This article was adapted from the Good Catholic series Full of Grace.